- Carryover for 2015 after getting a large update last year

 Under the hood, there are two engine options.
 LX and EX models come standard with a 191-hp, direct-injected 2.4-liter four-cylinder.
 Optional on those two trims, but standard on the SX and top-of-the-line Limited is a 290-hp, direct-injected 3.3-liter V-6.
 A six-speed automatic is the only transmission option.
 The available all-wheel drive system utilizes torque vectoring, which shifts power to certain wheels during cornering to improve handling and traction.

 Last year’s updates brought new exterior styling to the Sorento, including a revised grille that matches the noses of Kia’s other vehicles, and new headlight clusters with LED accents.
 Attractive vertical foglights flank the front bumper, and the side mirrors are heated and have built in signal indicators.
 17-inch wheels come standard, with 18- and 19-inch alloys optional.

 Like the outside, the inside of the Sorento also got a slew of newly available features and a redesigned dash.
 The center console’s centerpiece is an optional 8-inch touch-screen LCD that houses the controls for the available UVO infotainment and navigation systems.
-Also new for 2014 are a panoramic sunroof, second-row sunshades, cooled front seats, and a driver-selectable steering system which has Comfort, Normal, and Sport modes.
+Last year the Sorento added a panoramic sunroof, second-row sunshades, cooled front seats, and a driver-selectable steering system which has Comfort, Normal, and Sport modes.
 Standard features include satellite radio, USB input, Bluetooth connectivity, power windows and locks, and remote keyless entry.